ktam069/MSA_Phase_2_2019/ai_project/README.md

 This is a small script to allow the user to easily classify an image from the image URL.
 This was primarily created for demo purposes in the absence of a functional web app.

-Checkout the *local-demo* branch, and run the following command from the *ai_project* folder:
+Run the following command from the *ai_project* folder:

 ```
 python classify_image.py